 - Landscaping staples – can also be found in home improvement store or garden center.
 We used 6″ landscaping staples.
 Make sure you get enough.
 We used two for letter’s like “H” and “A” and 1 per letter for the “Y”, and “i”.
 They are sold in large quantities so you might just want to go for the 100 pack if you might add extra signs in the yard or have other projects down the road.

 If you don’t have a cutting machine don’t fret!
 You can print out these 8.5″ x 11″ templates, cut them out with scissors and use them as stencils for your signs.
 The 8.5″ x 11″ size will still stand out great in the yard.
-(You can find templates for 11″ x 17″ at the end of this post)
+(You can find templates for both the 8.5″ x 11″ and the 11″ x 17″ at the end of this post)

 Use your utility knife to carefully cut out each letter.
 You might want to cut the sections of the board up to more easily cut out the letters.
 Hold on to the excess corrugated plastic to use later.